Art. Educate. Activate. Artivism is a program designed, led, and inspired by our young people. In the summer of 2016, during

 inequity.
 We are so excited to host Artivism programming in partnership with For Oak Cliff, the Dallas mecca for youth advocacy

 work.
-Thanks to community support, this program is provided free of charge and will take place on Monday/Wednesday from 4:00pm-6:30pm
+Thanks to community support, this program is provided free of charge and will take place on Monday, Tuesday, Thursday, and Friday from 5:00pm-7:00pm

 Youth will collaborate and work individually within the Visual or Performing Arts Track.
 The Visual Track

-Track will consist of music production, traditional drumming, movement, and spoken word.
+Track will consist of music production, traditional drumming, movement, acting, and spoken word.

 Each week of the month will have

 an overarching primary focus and will go as follows: